Irving Park

 Irving Park Nature Patch

-In 2020, Portland Parks & Recreation and the Bureau of Environmental Services collaborated to create a nature patch to capture rainwater, foster wildlife habitat, and add natural features to enjoy.
-Several areas on the west side of Irving Park were converted to natural landscaping that include flowering native plants, stormwater swales, logs, boulders, split-rail fencing, and paths.
+From 2020-2024, Portland Parks & Recreation and the Bureau of Environmental Services collaborated to create Portland's largest nature patch and various stormwater facilities to capture rainwater, foster wildlife habitat, and add natural features to enjoy.
+Several areas on the west side of Irving Park were converted to natural landscaping that included flowering native plants, stormwater swales, logs, boulders, split-rail fencing, and paths.

 The Irving Park Nature Patch blooming in July.